Course Start Date

 There are no information sessions currently scheduled for this course

-This is a full time day face to face course.
+This is a full time day blended delivery course.
 You will need to attend approximately 19.3 hours of class, over 2 days a week, for 18 weeks.
 As well as the in-class component, you will need to complete approximately 6.7 hours of other study per week.

 IS THIS COURSE RIGHT FOR YOU?

 This course offering is designed for people who:

 - Want to work in the music industry

 - Have a love of music and want skills in performing, song-writing and recording techniques.

 Students participate in a combination of connected learning (core units) and on-campus classes (practical units).

 Students are required to bring their own set of WIRED head phones each day to class.
 This is important.
 NO buds or wireless headphones to be used.